ubterko/zatie/README.md

 # zatie

-A chat app made with Django(work in progress).
+A chat app made with Django(work in progress)